offer

 How we work

-At the start of our assignment, we review with the leader the conditions for the planning process.
-A clear mission statement is developed.
-It is common that we then involve the whole board of directors/management team.
-If we deem it appropriate, we can even involve the entire organization.
-By involving people, the business plan is anchored at the same time as it is created and all managers and employees are given a well-defined assignment where responsibilities and powers are clear.
+At the start of our engagement, we work with the leader to review the parameters of the planning process.
+A clear project description is developed.
+It is common for us to then involve the board and/or the management team.
+If we jointly determine that it is appropriate, we can also involve the rest of the organization.
+By involving people, the business plan is anchored as it is being created, and all leaders and employees receive a well-defined assignment where responsibilities and authorities are clear.

 Achieving results and impacts brings satisfaction and recognition.